Carpetbagger: United States

-In the United States, the common usage, usually derogatory, refers to politicians who move to different states, districts or areas to run for office despite their lack of local ties or familiarity.
-For example, West Virginia Congressman Alex Mooney was attacked as a carpetbagger when he first ran for Congress in 2014, as he had previously been a Maryland State Senator and Chairman of the Maryland Republican Party.
-2022 Republican nominee for Pennsylvania Senator Mehmet Oz was prominently attacked as a carpetbagger by his opponent John Fetterman for previously living in New Jersey until months before the election.
-Fetterman won the election, with some claiming that this attack was vital to his victory.
-Hillary Clinton was attacked by opponents as carpetbagging, because she had never resided in New York State or participated in the state's politics before the 2000 Senate race.
+In the United States, the common modern usage, usually derogatory, refers to politicians who move to different states, districts or areas to run for office despite their lack of local ties or familiarity.
+The term is now sometimes even used for politicians who relocate from the South to the North for politically opportunistic reasons.
+For example, former Arkansas First Lady Hillary Clinton was attacked by opponents as carpetbagging because she never resided in New York State or participated in the state's politics before the 2000 Senate race; Republican candidate and New York City mayor Rudy Giuliani mocked Clinton by putting an Arkansas flag on top of the New York City Hall.

-The awards season blog of The New York Times is titled "The Carpetbagger".